Citing coronavirus surge, officials in Arizona ask MLB to delay start of spring training

-“[I]n view of the current state of the pandemic in Maricopa County — with one of the nation’s highest infection rates — we believe it is wise to delay the start of spring training to allow for the COVID-19 situation to improve here,” said the letter, the existence of which was first reported by Phoenix television station KPNX on Monday.
+“[In] view of the current state of the pandemic in Maricopa County — with one of the nation’s highest infection rates — we believe it is wise to delay the start of spring training to allow for the COVID-19 situation to improve here,” said the letter, the existence of which was first reported Monday by Phoenix television station KPNX.

 Earlier this month, MLB instructed its 30 teams — including the 15 that train in Arizona — to prepare for spring training camps to open on time in mid-February, with the understanding that an alteration to the timetable could become necessary depending on the trajectory of the virus.
 Most teams open their camps between Feb.
-15-17 and play their first exhibition games on Feb.
+15 and Feb.
+17 and play their first exhibition games Feb.
 27.

 “As we have previously said publicly, we will continue to consult with public health authorities, medical experts, and the Players Association whether any schedule modifications to the announced start of Spring Training and the Championship Season should be made in light of the current COVID-19 environment to ensure the safety of the players, coaches, umpires, MLB employees and other gameday personnel in a sport that plays every day,” MLB said in a statement Monday.

-Arizona’s rolling, seven-day infection rate of 95.1 per 100,000 residents was the highest in the United States as of Sunday, according to data on the Centers for Disease Control and Prevention’s website.
-While Florida’s is somewhat better, at 52 cases per 100,000 residents as of Sunday, the state on Friday tied its single-day record for deaths from covid-19, with 277.
+Arizona’s rolling, seven-day infection rate of 95.1 per 100,000 residents was the highest in the country as of Sunday, according to data on the Centers for Disease Control and Prevention’s website.
+While Florida’s is somewhat better, at 52 cases per 100,000 residents as of Sunday, the state on Friday tied its single-day record for deaths from covid-19 with 277.

 Any alteration to the spring training schedule, with its downstream disruption to the 2021 regular season, would require an agreement between MLB and the players’ association, and there are no indications the sides have actively explored such a delay in recent weeks, let alone reached agreement on one.